Update: Frontpoint now has monthly contracting and has dropped their Protection plan.

 Both apps are user-friendly and have similar features, but Frontpoint’s app works better than Lifeshield’s, especially if you’re an iPhone user.
 However, this battle was close, as both apps have ratings well above 3.5.

 Recap of Frontpoint and Lifeshield

 I would recommend that you purchase a security system from Frontpoint rather than one from Lifeshield due to its superior installation, customer support, and app.
-The only thing I wish Frontpoint had is an option to self-monitor, month-to-month contracts, and lower monthly fees like Lifeshield.
+The only thing I wish Frontpoint had is an option to self-monitor and lower monthly fees like Lifeshield.
 Despite this, I think Frontpoint’s team does a better job securing your home.

 Pick Frontpoint if you’d like…

 - Easy DIY installation: most of Frontpoint’s system is wireless and peel-and-stick, so installation won’t take much out of you.

 - Fantastic customer support: everyone from the Better Business Bureau to Google agrees that Frontpoint gives great customer support.

 - Good app ratings: both iPhone users and Android users say that Frontpoint’s app is user-friendly and convenient.